 Setting up clearly defined roles for the student at the initial meeting will ensure that both parties are satisfied with the experience.
 Depending on the nature of the work, a supervisor may be required.
 Alternatively, letting the student know who they can approach with questions, comments and concerns may suffice.

-We encourage you to update your opportunities by logging into the CSL portal.
+We encourage you to update your opportunities by logging into Navigator.
 You are free to change descriptions of roles, add new opportunities, inactivate opportunities, change the number of students needed, and update your organizational information.
 To access your site you will need your username and password.
 Please contact one of the CSL coordinators if you need help.

 Please work with your CSL coordinator to write up placement opportunities that might appeal to students.
 Often students will go to the organizations nearest to the campus first, and then seek out the most interesting placements after that.